elevinas123/better-typer-vite/README.md

 # BetterType

 A simple coding typing game inspired by monekyType.
+Written in React.